 Also of interest is that Reese has more people living here who work in computers and math than 95% of the places in the US.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Reese has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Reese has few renters and college students.
 But the biggest reason it is quieter in Reese than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Reese may be for you.

-The citizens of Reese are slightly less educated than the national average of 21.84% for the average city or town: 15.39% of adults in Reese have a bachelor's degree or advanced degree
+The percentage of adults in Reese with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.39% of adults in Reese have a bachelor's degree or advanced degree.